uyuni-project/tetra/README.md

     tetra dry-run

     cd commons-collections-3.2.1-src/
-    tetra mvn package
+    mvn package

     ^D

-Note that we used `tetra mvn package` instead of `mvn package`: this will use a preloaded Maven bundled in `kit/` by default and the repository in `kit/m2`.
+Note that you don't even need to install Maven - `tetra` bundles a copy in `kit/` and uses it by default!
 Also note that this being a dry-run build, sources will be brought back to their original state after it finishes to ensure repeatability.

 Finally, generate build scripts, spec files and tarballs in the `packages/` directory: